idebtor/JoyAI/01GettingStarted.md

   https://github.com/rhammell/mnist-draw
   ```

-#### Drawing-Mnist-and-Cifarizing-image-files
+### Drawing-Mnist-and-Cifarizing-image-files
-Once you clone this source code, you may see the folder named `Drawing-Mnist-and-Cifarizing-image-files` and ipynb files in the folder.
+Once you clone this source code, you may see the folder named `Drawing-Mnist-and-Cifarizing-image-files` and ipynb files in your local folder.

-This code provides a simple notebook for drawing onto a blank canvas so that a user may create their own test samples to input into a trained neural net in Keras.
+The following Jupyter notebook code provides a blank canvas in the notebook so that a user may create their own test samples to input into a trained neural net in Keras.
 Some code borrowed from Francois Chollet `https://github.com/fchollet`

-  - Run `DrawMyOwnNumbers.ipynb`
+  - Run the code cells one by one in `DrawMyOwnNumbers.ipynb`

-#### minist-draw
+  - If you see some error messages, read and attempt to resolve the problems.
+  - You may be asked to install more packages/modules.
+Then how would you do?

+### Minist-draw
-  - (I experienced a difficulty to run this program in some machine.)
+  - (I am still experiencing a difficulty to run this program in some machine.)

   - Follow the instructions in README.
     Then you may be able to start a web server and display a web page that has a user interface getting user's hand-writing digits and recognize them interactively.